mieweb/docs/content/functions/reports/common-case-search-report.md

 ![](../common-case-search-report.assets/73fb128cf3845a0cd8a6f48618325c67.png)

 * <strong>Patient:</strong> This is an auto-complete search filter field and is buildable, meaning you can run the report to give you results filtered by one or more specific patients or employees.
+There is a three character minimum before the autocomplete suggests any results.

 ![](../common-case-search-report.assets/8976caf308febeda68784a7ee3bd50d9.png)